abdo-abaco/Advanced_lane_lines/README.md

+#### Step:3.
+Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-3) Applying a perspective transform and effecting cropping outside areas to obtain a front view of the lanes.
+Applying a perspective transform and effecting cropping outside areas to obtain a front view of the lanes.
 * Apply a perspective transform to rectify binary image ("birds-eye view").

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: